Governance Documents

 G. Personal Benefit or Gain from Business

 Employees must disclose to their manager and the Legal Department all situations where the employee or anyone in the employee’s department is conducting business on behalf of the Company with members of employee’s family, friends, or others with whom the employee has a close personal relationship.
-The Company will work around a potential conflict of interest, but there can be no guarantee that any conflict will be permitted to continue.
+The Company will make efforts to work around a potential conflict of interest, but there can be no guarantee that any conflict will be permitted to continue.

 H. Financial Interests in Other Businesses

-Employees may not have a personal or family financial interest in a company that is a Company customer, partner, supplier or competitor that could improperly influence their judgment, has the potential to cause the appearance of divided loyalty, or might result in personal benefit to the employee because of their role at the Company.
+Employees may not have a personal or family financial interest in a company that is a Company customer, partner, supplier, or competitor that could improperly influence their judgment, has the potential to cause the appearance of divided loyalty, or might result in personal benefit to the employee because of their role at the Company.
 Ownership of publicly-traded securities of another company is not precluded by this section, provided that such ownership could not reasonably be expected to improperly influence the employee’s judgment.

 I. Disclosing Conflicts